Zevedei-Partner-Ltd/DebugWindowLayout/README.md

 It targets the stable Visual Studio 17.x SDK API surface.
 Visual Studio 2026 supports 17.x extension APIs and accepts a VSIX installation target with lower bound `17.0`, so the same extension can run in Visual Studio 2022 and Visual Studio 2026.

+## Plugin functionality

+The **Debug Window Layout** plugin helps when debugging multiple processes in Visual Studio:

+- When Visual Studio enters run mode, currently debugged processes are detected automatically.
+- Related windows are matched by process ID; for console windows, the extension also uses visible window title matching (fallback for `conhost/OpenConsole`).
+- Windows are arranged across monitors and zones based on rules from `.vsdebuglayout.json`.
+- If no configuration exists, an automatic grid layout is generated.
+- `Extensions > Debug Window Layout > Open Config` opens the configuration file directly in Visual Studio and stores it as formatted (beautified) JSON.

 ## What it does

 - Hooks the debugger `OnEnterRunMode` event.